TextBridgeGNN: Pre-training Graph Neural Network for Cross-Domain Recommendation via Text-Guided Transfer: Experiment

 In 8D subset, as shown in Table.\ref{tab:ablation_results}, integrating graph structure augmentation, ID information, and textual information significantly enhances cross-domain transferability, yielding the best AUC and Recall@10 performance.

 Removing graph semantic similar edge augmentation notably reduces Recall@10, highlighting its importance for capturing shared collaborative signals.
 Excluding ID information leads to substantial drops in both Recall and Precision, confirming its key role in modeling cross-domain relationships.
-In contrast, omitting textual information has minimal impact on Recall@10 and slightly improves Precision@10, indicating its effect is data-dependent—it may introduce noise, but remains useful in data-scarce scenarios.
+In contrast, omitting textual information has minimal impact on Recall@10 and slightly improves Precision@10, indicating its effect is data-dependent: it may introduce noise, but remains useful in data-scarce scenarios.
 Under ID-only settings, our model surpasses PEPNet and EDDA in cross-domain transferability.
-In summary, ID information and graph augmentation are essential for performance, while the value of textual information varies with the application context.